dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 - [Configure and manage SCEP certificates with Intune](certificates-scep-configure.md)
 - [Configure and manage PKCS certificates with Intune](certficates-pfx-configure.md)

-Be sure to configure the certificate for cient authentication.
+Be sure to configure the certificate for client authentication.
 You can set this directly in SCEP certificate profiles by choosing **Client authentication** in the **Extended key usage** list.
 For PKCS, you need set this in the certificate template in the CA.

     ![Create a SCEP certificate profile](./media/vpn-per-app-create-scep-cert.png)